FOTHERGILLA......

 FOTHERGILLA x intermedia 'Seaspray'

 This pretty plant has foliage that is more blue-green in colour than most selections.
+Still with the expected fabulous autumn colour.
 1.5m

 This recent introduction from the American mid-west shows particular cold-hardiness (defined as hardiness zone 4) whilst maintaining the typical features of highly scented white flowers in spring and wonderful red autumn colours.